kwannoel/121-chat/README.md

 - Chatting

+1. Type your message
+2. press `ENTER`
-Type your message press `ENTER` and send `EOF` to terminal with `^D`, the text will be forwarded to the other chat client.
+3. send `EOF` to terminal with `^D`

+The text will then be forwarded to the other chat client.

 - Disconnect